European Information Technology Observatory

 The European Information Technology Observatory (EITO) gathers information on European and global markets for information technology, telecommunications and consumer electronics.
 The EITO is managed by Bitkom Research GmbH, a wholly owned subsidiary of BITKOM, the German Association for Information Technology, Telecommunications and New Media.
 EITO is sponsored by Deutsche Telekom, KPMG and Telecom Italia.
 The research activities of the EITO Task Force are supported by the European Commission and the OECD.

 The EITO exists thanks to an initiative of Enore Deotto from MIlan and the support of Luis-Alberto Petit Herrera (Madrid), Jörg Schomburg (Hanover) and Günther Möller (Frankfurt).
 Between 1993 and 2007, the market reports were published as printed annual reports ("EITO yearbook").
 Since 2008 the market reports are available in electronic version and can be purchased on the EITO online portal.

-Currently, the ICT market reports are divided in following categories:
+Currently, the ICT market reports are divided into following categories: